-2006 Cohort 2007 Cohort B12 .
-Initial 2006 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
-Initial 2007 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2006 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
-Of the initial 2007 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2006 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): B14.
-Final 2007 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12):

-B15.
-Completers of programs of less than two years duration (total): B15.
-Completers of programs of less than two years duration (total): B16.
-Completers of programs of less than two years within 150 percent of normal time: B16.
-Completers of programs of less than two years within 150 percent of normal time: B17.
-Completers of programs of at least two but less than four years (total): B17.
-Completers of programs of at least two but less than four years (total): B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
-Total transfers-out (within three years) to other institutions: B19.
-Total transfers-out (within three years) to other institutions: B20.
-Total transfers to two-year institutions: B20.
-Total transfers to two-year institutions: B21.
-Total transfers to four-year institutions: B21.
+- B12.
+Initial 2008 cohort, total of first-time, full-time degree/certificate-seeking students: - B13.
+Of the initial 2008 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions: total allowable exclusions: - B14.
+Final 2008 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): - B15.
+Completers of programs of less than two years duration (total): - B16.
+Completers of programs of less than two years within 150 percent of normal time: - B17.
+Completers of programs of at least two but less than four years (total): - B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: - B19.
+Total transfers-out (within three years) to other institutions: - B20.
+Total transfers to two-year institutions: - B21.
 Total transfers to four-year institutions: